ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## Part 3: Reflect on the tools

+-What were some strengths/weaknesses of working with paper?

 ## 4.0 HELLO, BLINKENLIGHT

 The link to my working USB + WS2812 code folder is https://github.com/ZhijingY/ESE519-lab2/tree/main/test.